SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Discussion

 \section{Discussion}

-In this article, we have presented SynthSeg, a learning strategy for robust segmentation of brain scans of any contrast and resolution, without retraining or fine-tuning.
-The main contribution lies in the adopted domain randomisation strategy, where a segmentation network is trained with synthetic scans (no real images) of fully randomised contrast and resolution, controlled by parameters sampled from uninformative uniform priors.
-By producing highly diverse samples that make no attempt at realism, this approach forces the network to learn domain-agnostic features.
-As a result, SynthSeg only needs to be trained once, and can readily segment any brain scan (not only MRI but also CT).
-The outstanding flexibility of SynthSeg is demonstrated in Section~\ref{sec:exp 1}, where it maintains a remarkable accuracy across a wide array of scans spanning different contrasts and resolutions, with or without preprocessing, and from different subject populations (from young and healthy to ageing and diseased).
+We have proposed a method for segmentation of brain MRI scans that is robust against changes in resolution and contrast (including CT) without retraining or fine-tuning.
+Our main contribution lies in the adopted domain randomisation strategy, where a segmentation network is trained with synthetic scans of fully randomised contrast and resolution.
+By producing highly diverse samples that make no attempt at realism, this approach forces the network to learn domain-independent features.

-Overall, SynthSeg almost reaches the accuracy of supervised CNNs on their training domain, and sustains this level of performance across all domains.
-This is in contrast with the T1 baseline and nnUNet, which cannot segment other modalities, and whose results degrade on unseen T1 datasets (despite aggressive augmentation): mean Dices are noticeably below the level that can be measured with FreeSurfer, and the third-quartiles are much lower than for SynthSeg, thus indicating lower robustness.
-This highlights the difficulty of segmenting unpreprocessed scans of different domains, even within the same modality.
-Moreover, the gap between SynthSeg and supervised CNNs on the training domain nearly vanishes at very low resolution.
-This suggests that real and synthetic scans mainly differ in their HR content, which progressively fades at lower resolutions, thus making SynthSeg particularly useful for LR scans.

-Combining supervised CNNs with domain adaptation approaches considerably increases their generalisation.
-By fine-tuning a few convolutional layers on each target domain, the TTA framework enables to boost performances in intra-modality applications, especially in the case of different preprocessing (e.g., skull stripping).
-While TTA can segment modalities distinct from its training domain (which is unfeasible with supervised CNNs alone), it is generally outperformed in cross-modality applications by state-of-the-art unsupervised domain adaptation methods like SIFA~\cite{chen_synergistic_2019}, which are better suited for larger domain gaps~\cite{karani_test-time_2021}.
-Overall, both methods are outperformed by SynthSeg in all domains, while still requiring to be retrained.
-This outcome highlights the benefit of using a domain randomisation approach over state-of-the-art domain adaptation strategies.

-As opposed to TTA and SIFA, SAMSEG is inherently robust against changes in contrast, but it still needs to perform inference on each scan, and thus runs considerably slower than SynthSeg.
-While SAMSEG is consistently outperformed by SynthSeg, it generally yields better results than the other methods on \SI{1}{\milli\meter}$^3$ data.
-However, because it does not model PV, its accuracy greatly declines at LR, as opposed to SynthSeg, which remains robust to PV effects.